-IS SOY SAUCE PALEO?
+IS COCONUT FLOUR PALEO?

 As a beloved condiment across several continents, soy sauce seems relatively harmless at first glance.
 It is often used to enhance flavor in many exclusionary diets.
 Remember the old fad diets where you’d minimize or eliminate things like salt and oil, but soy sauce was almost always allowed.
 Why is that?
 More importantly, is it Paleo?